Satchmo.com - New Orleans Music

 1902 Late trad jazz trombonist and bandleader Preston Jackson was born (James Preston McDonald) in New Orleans in 1902; Jackson moved to Chicago at age 14, and later worked with many transplanted New Orleans jazz greats including Richard M. Jones, Jimmy Noone, Johnny Dodds and Louis Armstrong; he eventually returned to New Orleans and was a regular at Preservation Hall in the 70's and 80's.

 1986 Atlanta based R&B singer Lloyd (Lloyd Polite Jr.) was born in New Orleans in 1986.
 Lloyd was member of the boy band N-Toon before going solo in 2004.
-He has released 4 solo albums, including the Gold certified "Street Love" (2007).
+He has released 5 solo albums, including the Gold certified "Street Love" (2007).

 JANUARY 4

-1947 "Jole Blon" by legendary Cajun fiddler Harry Choates entered the Country Chart in 1947; the Cajun anthem, originally released on the Gold Band label, peaked at #4 during it's brief run on the chart
+1947 "Jole Blon" by legendary Cajun fiddler Harry Choates entered the Country Chart in 1947.
+The Cajun anthem, originally released on the Gold Band label, peaked at #4 during it's brief run on the chart.

-1992 Popular 1930's jazz vocalist Teddy Grace passed away in La Mirada, CA in 1992 at age 86
+1992 Popular 1930's jazz vocalist Teddy Grace passed away in La Mirada, CA in 1992 at age 86.

 JANUARY 5

-1952 "Wondering" by Webb Pierce entered the Country charts in 1952; it would become the first of Pierce's 13 #1 singles between 1952 and 1957
+1952 "Wondering" by Webb Pierce entered the Country charts in 1952.
+It would become the first of Pierce's 13 #1 singles between 1952 and 1957.

 JANUARY 6

-1982 Drummer, composer and educator Simon Lott was born in Baton Rouge, LA
+1982 Drummer, composer and educator Simon Lott was born in Baton Rouge, LA on January 6, 1982.

 JANUARY 7

-1940 Rockabilly guitarist and vocalist Gene Terry was born (Terry Gene DeRouen) in Lafayette, LA in 1940; his bands Gene Terry & His Kool Kats ("Woman I Love", "Tip, Tap & Tell Me") and Gene Terry & The Down Beats ("Cindy Lou") were popular on the LA/Texas club circuit in the late 50's and early 60's
+1940 Swamp pop and rockabilly singer Gene Terry was born (Terry Gene DeRouen) in Franklin, Louisiana on January 7, 1940.
+His bands Gene Terry & His Kool Kats ("The Woman I Love", "Tip, Tap & Tell Me") and Gene Terry & The Down Beats ("Cindy Lou") were popular on the LA/Texas club circuit in the late 50s and early 60s.
+He passed away in Port Arthur, Texas on December 26, 2024, at the age of 84.

 JANUARY 8

-1973 R&B singer and pianist Archibald (nee Leon T. Gross) passed away in New Orleans in 197.
+1973 R&B singer and pianist Archibald (Leon T. Gross) passed away in New Orleans on January 8, 1973 (aged 56).
 Archibald had a Top 10 R&B hit with "Stack-a-Lee (Parts I & II)" in 1950.

 2000 Cajun balladeer John DuBois passed away in New Orleans in 2000 at age 74.